Skip to main content

 This investigation starts off with a story from Alicia Mullens, one of the authors of this lab manual:

 "It was 12:30 am on a warm, humid Saturday night in central Texas.
-A major blizzard had been tearing through the Western part of Texas, and was forecast to arrive in our region by dawn the next morning.
-Being the weather enthuasist I am, I wanted to go outside and watch the thunderstorms that were on the leading edge of the blizzard.
-So after my wife went to bed, I went out into the back yard, and sat down with a couple of drinks, waiting for the storm to arrive.
-When I went outside, it was warm, windy, and humid… it felt more like a summer night than the late- December evening that it was.
+A major blizzard had been tearing through western Texas and was forecast to reach our region by dawn the next morning.
+Being the weather enthusiast I am, I wanted to go outside and watch the thunderstorms that were on the leading edge of the blizzard.
+So after my wife went to bed, I went out into the back yard and sat down with a couple of drinks, waiting for the storm to arrive.
+When I went outside, it was warm, windy, and humid… it felt more like a summer night than a late-December evening.
 And it remained that way for a long time… 1 am… still warm… 2 am… still warm… 2:30 am… still warm… and then suddenly, an ICY wind blew in from the North… within minutes I was running for my jacket.
 The next weather observation showed a 25°F temperature drop in 20 minutes!!!
-It was snowing by the next morning!
+It was snowing the next morning!

 I had just experienced something that I’ve taught about, and read in books, and heard others talk about… but had never experienced myself… I had experienced a frontal passage!"

-Indeed, many weather systems, such as thunderstorms and mid-latitude cyclones can be responsible for such sudden, almost violent changes in weather conditions (Figure 10.1).
-We'll cover thunderstorms more in-depth in Investigation 11, but this investigation is focused on studying the presence, movement, and conditions of mid-latitude cyclones.
+Indeed, many weather systems, such as thunderstorms and mid-latitude cyclones, can cause sudden, almost violent changes in weather conditions (Figure 10.1).
+We'll cover thunderstorms in more depth in Investigation 11, but this investigation focuses on the presence, movement, and conditions of mid-latitude cyclones.

 Thumbnail: A mid-latitude cyclone in the Eastern United States.
 Extratropical Cyclone Auora by NASA is licensed in the Public Domain.